 DUMP STATION: 1.
 Since the dump station is designed for #1 user at a time, there are no additional rules or guidelines necessary.

 RESTROOMS-PORTA POTTIES-HANDWASHING STATION-LAUNDRY ROOM-AIR COMPRESSOR STATION-OFFICE-GENERAL GROUNDS 1.
-Guests are to obey the posted regulations regarding occupancy, wait lines and social distancing protocols.
+Guests are to obey the posted regulations regarding occupancy and wait lines.

 CDC GUIDELINES FOR CLEANING AND DISINFECTING CLEAN: 1.
 Wear disposable gloves to clean and disinfect.
 2. Clean surfaces using soap and water, then use disinfectant.
 3. Cleaning with soap and water reduces number of germs, dirt and impurities on the surface.
 Disinfecting kills germs on surfaces.
 4. Practice routine cleaning of frequently touched surfaces. a.
 More frequent cleaning and disinfection may be required based on level of use. b.
 Surfaces and objects in public places, such as shopping cards and point of sale keypads should be cleaned and disinfected before each use.
 5. High touch surfaces include: a.
 Desks, doorknobs, light switches, countertops, handles, phones, keyboards, showers, toilets, faucets, sinks, ice handle doors, air compressor station handles and knobs, equipment keys, seats, and dashboards, etc.